git/git.github.io/rev_news/drafts/edition-36.md

 __Git tools and sites__

 * [GitFinder](https://gitfinder.com) is a Git client for Mac that provides status badges and context menus directly into the Finder.
-* [GRV](https://github.com/rgburke/grv) is a terminal interface for viewing git repositories
+* [GRV](https://github.com/rgburke/grv) is a terminal interface for viewing git repositories.

 __Listening and Watching__